margaretfoster/PRISM-framework/framework/Design/overview.md

 Connect to and draw from:

-- process tracing patterns to build observable implications of hidden mechanisms (CITES)
+- process tracing patterns to build observable implications of hidden mechanisms
-- structured analytic techniques (CITES)
+- structured analytic techniques
-- causal graphs and DAG logic (Pearl 2009)
+- causal graphs and DAG logic (e.g. Pearl 2009)